A review of ‘Operation Iraqi Freedom’

 “In the first days following the collapse of the Iraqi regime, the people were filled with hope and dreams for a brighter future,” said Haider Mirkhan, a former Kurdish Peshmerga militiaman who had been forced from his hometown of Kirkuk when Iraqi forces crushed the 1991 Kurdish uprising.

-“However, now it is clear to everyone that America did not have a plan for the peace.
-There has been seven months of lawlessness and unemployment.”
+“However, now it is clear to everyone that America did not have a plan for peace.
+There have been seven months of lawlessness and unemployment.”

 Before Iraq’s invasion, most people worked for the government, either in the army, the police, or in the extensive civil service.